LAPR5-043/sem_5_24_25_043/Docs/Sprint1/UserStories/LAPR5/us513/readme.md

 ## 1. Context

-*Explain the context for this task.
-It is the first time the task is assigned to be developed or this tasks was incomplete in a previous sprint and is to be completed in this sprint?
-Are we fixing some bug?*

 This is a new feature being developed for the first time in the system.
 Its purpose is to allow patients to register in the system as well as book appointments online.

 ## 2. Requirements